Nuberu

-Asturian Tradition
+Asturian tradition

 In Asturias, he is usually thought of as a single magical entity that receives various names.

 A long time ago the Nuberu came to Asturias riding a cloud, but he was very unlucky and fell to the ground: then he asked for shelter but nobody wanted to help him until, late at night, a peasant took pity on him.
 In appreciation for his help, Nuberu irrigated his fields, and gave him good harvests, and has continued to provide rain to the people of the region.
 The story tells that some years later this peasant had to make a long journey to Egypt, and when he arrived in that land he heard that his wife was about to marry another man, thinking that her husband, after so many years of absence, already had died.
 The peasant then asked Nuberu for help and together they travel back to Asturias riding the clouds and they arrive in time to prevent the wedding.
 In Asturian villages it is common to ring the bells in order to exorcize Nuberu.

 The Nuberu controls the weather at will and amuses himself triggering storms and gales, striking animals with streaks of lightning and ruining the harvests of men with hail.
 He will not hesitate to use lightning as a weapon if he is attacked or bothered.
 Among the people of Cantabria and Asturias, he is feared for the damage he causes in villages.
 Nights of rainfall and storms are attributed to him.
 For this reason during the dark hours, locals light up candles and ring bells to scare him away.
-Fishermen fear the Nuberu because they blame him for the strong northwestern winds of the Cantabrian Sea, which forces them to return hurriedly to port, where worried people await them.
+Fishermen fear the Nuberu because they blame him for the strong north-western winds of the Cantabrian Sea, which forces them to return hurriedly to port, where worried people await them.

-Cantabrian Tradition
+Cantabrian tradition

 In Cantabrian mythology, the Nuberus are often a multitude of little creatures, not a single one.
 They are described as small, chubby and mischievous, with devilish grins in their demonic faces and little black wings.
 They aren't as evil as the Asturian Nuberu, but are still powerful and inconsiderate, and take great joy in causing misery and destroying the property of humans.
 They are blamed of the fierce, rainy storms that unleash during the night and break the roof of houses.
-Traditionally, villagers used to light on candles and make bells ring as loudly as possible during cloudly evenings, to scare the little demons off.
+Traditionally, villagers used to light on candles and make bells ring as loudly as possible during cloudy evenings, to scare the little demons off.
 However, the Cantabrians who fear the Nuberus the most are not house owners but sailors, who blame them for the terrible and unpredictable galernas (sudden storms) of the Cantabrian Sea.